-If you need to modify your voucher, you must present yourself at the Vatican Museum’s "Reception Desk" in order to request a new voucher.
-Reservation changes can be made, once only, up to one hour before the intended visit.
-It is not possible to make modifications to the number of participants taking part in the visit.
+If the visitor needs to modify their voucher, they must present themselves at the "Reception Desk" in order to request a new voucher.
+Reservation changes can be made, only once, up to one hour before the intended visit directly to the Vatican cashier, or by sending an email to the email address email@example.com up to one business day before the visit.
+It is not possible to make modifications to the number of participants taking part to the visit.

 From Monday to Saturday; the Ticket Office is open from 9:00am to 4:00pm.
 The Museums close at 6:00pm.

 Entrance times will be indicated at the time of the reservation.